mckelley3v/ggm/README.md

 * Prefer default member initializers
   * Except when it requires adding an additional #include
 * Avoid adding const to by-value return types
-  * This prevents move and RVO
+  * This prevents move and return-value-optimization
   * const reference is allowed and encouraged when appropriate

 ### Macros